-Reality Check: Could Labour boost state aid after Brexit?
+What are the EU rules about state aid?

 The EU Commission says too much steel is produced in Europe.
 As a result, it has been inclined to take a fairly tough line on state aid in this sector.

-In 2016 for example, the commission ordered Belgium to recover 211m euros in illegal state aid to its steel industry.
+In 2016 for example, the commission ordered Belgium to recover 211m euros in illegal state aid it had given to its steel industry.

 That does not mean all state aid is impossible, but the government would have to make a case that assistance was within the rules, or fell under one of the exemptions.